Studio Ghibli

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description 'Single location by id.' clearly states the tool fetches one location using an ID, distinguishing it from the sibling 'locations' which likely returns multiple.
+The description 'Single location by id.' clearly states the action (retrieve) and resource (location) with a specific identifier.
+It distinguishes from the sibling 'locations' which implies listing multiple.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.